aureliechicart/wildcamp/README.md

 ## Project status

- The first version of hte application is available at this [address](https://wildcamp-test.herokuapp.com/).
+ The first version of hte application is available at this [address](https://wildcamp-app.herokuapp.com/).

 :soon: Improvements and new features in store for the second version:

-     * User profile to access user info, a list of campgrounds posted/commented, and/or campgrounds marked as 'favorite'
+     * User profile to access user info, a list of campgrounds they posted/commented, and/or campgrounds marked as 'favorite'
      * Ability to upload an image file
      * Home page: list of campgrounds shown limited to ten most recent posts
-     * New page to browse all campgrounds in db with pagination
+     * New page to browse all campgrounds in db with pagination with search funcionality based on country
-     * Campground search page (or feature) by country

 ## Stack :wrench: